csu333/TFTPClient/README.md

 A complete TFTP (Trivial File Transfer Protocol) client library for Arduino ESP32 and other WiFi-enabled Arduino boards.
-This library allows you to download files from TFTP servers over WiFi.
+This library allows you to download and upload files from TFTP servers over WiFi.

 TFTP transfer are ideally suited for OTA of systems that spend a lot of time in deep sleep.
 It does not require complex http server setup as all you need on Linux is:
 ```bash